TranPhucVinh/C/pointer/pointer.md

 double *p1; // pointer to double
 `````

-%p: is used for pointer, like %
+%p: is used for pointer, like %d for int, %s for string

 &: get the address of the variable